eeharumt/ts-fivem-react-yamadaui-boilerplate/README.md

 ## Credits

-This project is based on Thomasdev18's [TS FiveM React TS Mantine Boilerplate](https://github.com/Thomasdev18/ts-fivem-react-mantine-boilerplate).
-Many thanks for sharing such a great project.
+This project builds on the excellent work of Thomasdev18's [TS FiveM React TS Mantine Boilerplate](https://github.com/Thomasdev18/ts-fivem-react-mantine-boilerplate) and the [YamadaUI](https://github.com/yamada-ui/yamada-ui) library.
+Many thanks to both for sharing such great projects.